 The Good Study Guide, by Andy Northedge (published by the Open University).
-There are versions for both Arts and Science (about £12.99 each).
-The Study Skills Handbook, Dr Stella Cottrell (Palgrave Study Guides) (about £12).
-There are also small booklets published by Blackwells on How to Write Essays, Taking Notes from Lectures (about £2 each).
+There are versions for both Arts and Science.
+The Study Skills Handbook, Dr Stella Cottrell (Palgrave Study Guides).
+There are also small booklets published by Blackwells on How to Write Essays, Taking Notes from Lectures.